 The following are a few ideas for how to apply your Context to achieve your goals:

 Work With Context: If you are in a role that requires teaching others, build your lessons around case studies.
 You will enjoy the search for the appropriate case, and your students will learn from these precedents.
 Use your understanding of the past to help others map the future.

 Lead With Context: You recognize that the best predictor of future behavior is past behavior.
 Probe your friends and coworkers about actions that might have contributed to their current successes so you can help them make better choices in the future.
 This will help them put their decisions into an overall context.

 Live With Context: Remember that your Context talents do not require you to "live in the past."
 Instead, you can actually become known as an active agent for positive change.
 Your natural sense of context should allow you to identify more clearly than most the aspects of the past that can be discarded and those that must be retained to build a sustainable future.

-Check out our in-depth webcasts from Gallup experts for more ideas on ways to use Context to maximize your potential.
+Check out our in-depth videos from Gallup experts for more ways to use Context to make the most of your potential.